The Breeze (New Zealand radio station): Manawatu

-This station was originally Manawatu's Magic 98.6FM.
+This station was originally Manawatū's Magic 98.6FM.
 It was relaunched as The Breeze in 2004 when RadioWorks rebranded all their Easy Listening stations as The Breeze.

-Local Programming: Breakfast presented by Chris Burn (Burnzee).

 Wairarapa

 The Breeze began transmission across the Wairarapa from the Popoiti transmitter southeast of Greytown and northeast of Martinborough in March 2010.
 It originally broadcast on 99.8 MHz, a frequency which had previously been used by More FM Wairarapa's Martinborough infill (which moved to 105.5 MHz).
 In October 2010, the frequency was altered slightly to 99.9 MHz as part of the nationwide realignment of FM frequencies.

-Kapiti Coast
+Kāpiti Coast

-The Breeze began transmission across the Kapiti Coast and Horowhenua regions in late 2004.
+The Breeze began transmission across the Kāpiti Coast and Horowhenua regions in late 2004.
 This occurred when RadioWorks replaced all of their local stations with the More FM brand.
 Subsequently, local station 90.2 2XX FM was rebranded as More FM, however as there was already a local More FM station in existence on 99.6 MHz, that frequency became The Breeze 99.6.